Thomaarz/JavaWebAPI/README.md

 body.addContent(myDiv);

-// Get a balise with an ID (It will search an element withe the id "myId" for each children of "htmlPage" WebElement myElement = htmlPage.getElementById("myId");
+// Get a balise with an ID (It will search an element with the id "myId" for each children of "htmlPage" WebElement myElement = htmlPage.getElementById("myId");

 // You can now get all children of your element